If your dog is expecting, it’s essential to learn more about this life-changing period. So, what’s dog pregnancy like? And how long are dogs pregnant?

 Since a dog can be ravenous during pregnancy, she might also get heavier.
 You need to be careful of this.
 So if you want to give your pet the ingredients she needs, supplements are a good solution.

-You can help your dog recover after pregnancy with Oxy Momma Nursing & Recovery Supplement.
+You can help your dog recover after pregnancy with Oxy Momma Nursing & Recovery Supplement on Amazon.
 It’s perfect for breastfeeding mommies.
 Of course, it’s best to contact your vet to be extra sure this is good for your dog’s condition.

 After Birth Dog Care